 A venture of two New York developers has purchased a one-third empty office building in the city’s financial district with plans to convert it into apartments, one of the largest such conversion schemes to be launched during the pandemic.Wall Street Journal

-Philly’s MidTown is prime for such development which would positively impact sales and values for condo developments that have beautiful offerings, yet have lost value due to the pandemic.
+Philly’s MidTown is prime for such development which would positively impact sales and values for condos that lost value due to the pandemic.

 MidTown Condo Opportunities